-Your doctor will conduct a thorough physical examination, including listening to your heart with a stethoscope.
-Certain characteristic sounds can indicate that your pericardium is inflamed or that fluid has accumulated around your heart.
+A health care provider does a thorough physical examination, including listening to the heart with a stethoscope.
+A sound called a pericardial rub can occur when the pericardium is inflamed or when fluid has collected around the heart.

 - Ibuprofen (Advil, Motrin IB, others)

-Complications of Dressler's syndrome can require more-invasive treatments, including:
+Complications of Dressler syndrome can require more-invasive treatments, including:

 Preparing for your appointment

 If you're being seen in the emergency room for chest pain, you might be asked:

 - How bad is your chest pain on a scale of 1 to 10?

 - Does anything worsen symptoms?
 For example, does it hurt more when you take a deep breath?

 - Where is the pain?
 Does it go anywhere beyond your chest?

 - Have you recently had a heart attack, heart surgery or blunt trauma to your chest?